Why should we understand Nazism

-Based on these two concepts, fascism spread out to various countries.
+Based on these two concepts, fascism spread to various countries.
 Those countries that accepted fascism would incorporate different ideas or cultural concepts to develop their unique fascist doctrine during the early 1900’s.[2]

 The Nazi Party, National Socialist German Worker’s Party (Nationalsozialistische Deutsche Arbeiterpartei NSDAP) was not founded by Adolf Hitler.